IHTSDO/snomed-subontology-extraction/README.md

 ```

 ### RF2 Output
 All RF2 files are written to "output/RF2" ready to be zipped into an RF2 snapshot archive.
+**Please note**: Inferred relationship records have throw-away generated identifiers in a demo namespace that must not be relied upon.